 Special Ojas-increasing herbs in Ayurveda include ashwagandha, shatavari, bala, amalaki, haritaki, brahmi, manduka parni, tulsi and even common turmeric and ginger.
 Ayurveda has these herbs available not just as powders or pills, but as made into powerful medical oils (tailams), ghee (ghritams), gugguls, ferments like asavas and arishtas, and herbal jellies and confections like prash (Chyavan Prash) and leyams (Ashwagandha Leyam).
 This pharmaceutical wealth remains a great resource for all to access.
 Ayurvedic oil massage and steam therapies (snehana and swedana) also work dramatically to increase our immunity.
 Many special Ayurvedic oils use Ojas-increasing herbs like Balashwagandha.
 So do Ayurvedic ghees like Brahmi ghee.
 These Ayurvedic products can be ordered on line at various Ayurvedic herbal suppliers.

 Dietary factors to increase Ojas are similar to a Vata-reducing diet and include nutritive food items, nuts and seeds, root vegetables, whole grains like rice and oats, beans and dals, dairy products, and oils like sesame, olive and ghee.
 Food should be freshly cooked.
 Processed, frozen and most restaurant food should be avoided.
 Simple Ayurvedic kitcharee with rice and mung beans is a good primary staple food.
 Of course, the individual’s dietary needs and inclinations must be carefully considered.
 Such herbal and dietary factors are the subject of an entire article in its own right, and are best done along with consulting an Ayurvedic practitioner.
+Weak immunity often involves high Vata Dosha that also must be carefully considered.

 Strong psychological immunity is indicated by detachment, self-discipline, focus of mind and the capacity for introspection, as developed by concentration, mantra and meditation in Yoga.
 Yoga, mantra and meditation also increase our psychological immunity and help us be less psychologically vulnerable to our current increasingly divided, stressful and disrupted environment.
 Ayurvedic herbs for the mind increase our immunity like brahmi, manduka parni, jatamamsi, shankha pushpi, ashwagandha and haritaki.